 The organization had implemented procedures for the control of monitoring and measuring equipment.
-Measuring equipment was calibrated and/or verified, at specified intervals, or prior to use, against measurement standards; and had identification indicating its calibration status.
+Measuring equipment was calibrated and/or verified at specified intervals, or prior to use, against measurement standards; had identification indicating its calibration status; and was safeguarded from adjustments that would invalidate the measurement result.
 Calibration records were available, and a sample was reviewed.